opendilab/LightTuner/README.md

 This optimization progress is parallel, which has n (number of cpus) workers in default.
 If you need to customize the count of workers, just use `max_workers(n)` method.

+## Quick Start for Scheduler
+You can refer to `ditk/scheduler/README.md` for more details.

 ## Contributing